JanGorman/MapleBacon/README.md

 ### UIImageView

 The most basic usage is via an extension on `UIImageView`.
-You pass it a URL:
+You pass it URL:

 ```swift
 import MapleBacon